pkmn/engine/src/lib/gen1/README.md

   instead cleared in Pokémon Showdown's "residual" phase, meaning the flinch status gets erroneously preserved across fainting (as fainting triggers Pokémon Showdown's "instaswitch" behavior which skips end-of-turn residuals).
+- **Thrash** / **Petal Dance**: once a Pokémon is locked into a thrashing move they will lose all speed ties on Pokémon Showdown (due to the fact that if they win the speed tie their action will then get "changed" and inserted back into the queue after their opponent's action).
 - **Freeze** / **Sleep**: Pokémon Showdown requires a move to be selected when a Pokémon is frozen or sleeping and uses that in the event that the status is removed while on the cartridge no selection is possible and no turn exists for the thawed/woken Pokémon to act except in the case of